vitessio/website/content/en/docs/20.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_create.md

   -h, --help                               help for create
       --no-routing-rules                   (Advanced) Do not create routing rules while creating the workflow.
 See the reference documentation for limitations if you use this flag.
       --on-ddl string                      What to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE. (default "IGNORE")
+      --remove-sharded-auto-increment      If moving the table(s) to a sharded keyspace, remove any auto_increment clauses when copying the schema to the target as sharded keyspaces should rely on either user/application generated values or Vitess sequences to ensure uniqueness. (default true)
       --source-keyspace string             Keyspace where the tables are being moved from.
+      --source-keyspace-alias string       (EXPERIMENTAL) Used currently only for multi-tenant migrations.
+This value will be used instead of the source keyspace name in the keyspace routing rules.
       --source-shards strings              Source shards to copy data from when performing a partial MoveTables (experimental).
       --source-time-zone string            Specifying this causes any DATETIME fields to be converted from the given time zone into UTC.
       --stop-after-copy                    Stop the workflow after it's finished copying the existing rows and before it starts replicating changes.
       --tables strings                     Source tables to copy.
       --tablet-types strings               Source tablet types to replicate table data from (e.g. PRIMARY,REPLICA,RDONLY).
       --tablet-types-in-preference-order   When performing source tablet selection, look for candidates in the type order as they are listed in the tablet-types flag. (default true)
+      --tenant-id string                   (EXPERIMENTAL) The tenant ID to use for the MoveTables workflow into a multi-tenant keyspace.
 ```

 ### Options inherited from parent commands